Uber plans self-flying drone taxis to beat city traffic

 Google founder Larry Page is one of the major believers in flying cars, putting $100m of his own money into startups developing the technology.

+to develop.
 But Uber is already at the forefront of developing self-driving technology.
 Earlier this month it began testing a driverless car service in Pittsburgh.

 No comments: